 Women’s soccer has been getting crap since its establishment in the 20s, but Solo is a World Cup Champion and a three-time Olympic gold medal winner, so where’s her photo?

 Besides winning two gold medals in the 2008 Beijing Olympics, Douglas is the first woman of color to be a champion of the individual all-around competitions.
 Ever.
 That’s against every country in the world.
 Why is this amazing woman not included?

 4) Lindsey Vonn

-Vonn is one of only two women four World Cup overall championships.
-She also won gold in the 2010 winter Olympics for downhill skiing, the first American woman to have done so.
-Here she is trudging a path in the snow for female athletes and no one is taking notice.
+Vonn is one of only two women to win four World Cup overall championships.
+She also won gold in the 2010 winter Olympics for downhill skiing, the first American woman to do so.
+Here she is trudging a path in the snow for female athletes everywhere and no one is taking notice.

 5) Lolo Jones

 Jones is a track and field national title winner and World Indoor Champion.
 She’s also on the US national bobsled team and won gold in the 2013 national championships.
 She’s one of few women to have participated in both the summer and winter Olympics.